 Tendring's coastline curves from Harwich to Point Clear, scattered with historic coastal ports and towns, seaside resorts, holiday parks, and defensive structures.
-These are urban in character, and notable for their planned street patterns which are still discernible today.
+These character areas are urban, and notable for their planned street patterns which are still discernible today.